jenniferplusplus/hello-hacktoberfest/README.md

+# Archived

+I've decided to archive this project because I do not want to maintain it or respond to random unprompted PRs.
+I'm glad if you've found it useful and you're welcome to work through it on your own.

 # hello-hacktoberfest

 This is basically a hello world app built with Vue, Vuetify, and RxJS.
 The purpose of this app is to provide a simple-yet-realistic repository to be used as a practice space for an educational git/github workshop.
 The names in the initial list are the leadership team of [WWC DFW][carrd] as of September 2020.